Avatar image sizes are currently limited to 150 x 150 pixels and signature image sizes are limited to 500 x 100.

 When posting a thread in which you need help, don't title the thread "Help".
 Title the thread something more appropriate that pertains to what you need help with.
 This way you are more likely to get a response, and other users that have the same question or problem may not repost the topic since there was already a discussion on it.

-Conformation Critique Forum – Members may post pictures of their own horses or pictures of horses they are thinking of purchasing for a conformation critique.
+– Members may post pictures of their own horses or pictures of horses they are thinking of purchasing for a conformation critique.
+Stallions and Broodmares/Breeding

-Stallions and Broodmares/Breeding – Members may post pictures/videos of their own horses or pictures/videos of horses they are considering for breeding purposes for a critique in these two sub-forums.
+– Members may post pictures/videos of their own horses or pictures/videos of horses they are considering for breeding purposes for a critique in these two sub-forums.
+Other

-"But, but, but..." we know, and we're sorry, but there are several reasons why links to Facebook are restricted at the Horse Forum.
+There are several reasons why links to these sites and especially Facebook are restricted at the Horse Forum.

 First and foremost, there are many younger Internet users who don't realize or appreciate the potential danger and aggravation that sharing their real identity on a publicly accessible Internet forum can have.
 There are many adults who don't either, for that matter, until somebody who'd taken a particular interest in their posts, for whatever reason, follows their Facebook link and takes a less than desirable interest in their real identity.